Blendify/blender-manual/blender_docs/manual/modeling/meshes/editing/duplicating/inset.rst

 Boundary
    Determines whether open edges will be inset or not.
 Offset Even
-   Scale the offset to give more even thickness.
+   Scale the offset to give a more even thickness.
 Offset Relative
    Scale the offset by surrounding geometry.
 Edge Rail